 The campaign aimed to encourage people to register in the electoral roll for local elections by providing necessary information about the procedure.
 To do so effectively, the City Council worked to get their message out in several different ways: providing information about the procedure in the mother tongues of the largest communities, sending letters to people, publishing social media announcements and distributing video content.

 The campaign had links to the communications campaign usually ran by Spain's national Statistics Office (INE), responsible for increasing the number of people registered in the electoral role.
 The campaign was possible by an agreement with the EU Commissions Directorate-General for Justice.
-You can find more in the press release below.
+You can find more information in the press release and in the video below.